 - Do you take any medication to help in managing or controlling your celiac disease?
 If so, what type of medication to you take, and what is the dosage?
 The need for medication could be an indication that you are not managing, or you are not able to manage; you condition through proper diet.
 Because of this, you may not be able to qualify for a Standard policy rating.

 - Have you experienced any celiac disease symptoms within the past six months?
-Typical symptoms of celiac disease can include diarrhea, bloating, and / or discomfort in the abdomen.
-Having frequent flare-ups could be reason for the insurance underwriters to place your policy into a Mild Substandard category.
+Typical symptoms of celiac disease can include diarrhea, bloating, and/or discomfort in the abdomen.
+Having frequent flare-ups could be a reason for the insurance underwriters to place your policy into a Mild Substandard category.

 How Much Will Your Policy Cost If You Have Celiac Disease?

 There are many different factors that will determine the overall premium cost of your life insurance policy.
-These will include the type and the amount of life insurance that you are applying for.
-Your overall health will also be a factor.
+The main contributors are the type of life insurance you buy, and how much face value you want with your plan.

 Where to Find the Best Life Insurance Premiums with Celiac Disease